gautamkrishnar/naughtychecker.js/README.md

   strvalidate(text); // Returns false
 ```

-Use an online database of naughty strings from [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) to validate the input word:
+Use an online database of naughty strings from [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) to validate the input word (Needs improvement, This maybe slow. **Use with caution**):
 ```js
   var naughtychecker = require('naughtychecker');
   var strvalidateonline = naughtychecker.strvalidateonline;